jolivain/trusted-firmware-a/docs/cmake/manual/variable/image/bl2/TFA_BL2_IN_XIP_MEM.rst

 .. variable:: TFA_BL2_IN_XIP_MEM

-In some situations BL2 will be stored in eXecute In Place (XIP) memory, as BL1 is.
-In these situations, it is necessary to initialize the read-write sections in RAM while leaving the read-only sections in place, which this option facilitates.
+Initializes the read-write sections in RAM while leaving the read-only sections in place, which is necessary when BL2 is stored in eXecute In Place (XIP) memory.

 This option is only supported in combination with :variable:`TFA_BL2_AT_EL3`, and is disabled by default.